 The Facilities Management team at the University of Nebraska-Lincoln (UNL) found a unique solution to improve operational efficiency through technology adoption, workflow adjustment and benchmarking.

 The Facilities Management team at the University of Nebraska-Lincoln (UNL) is continually exploring means to improve operational efficiency through technology adoption, workflow adjustment, and benchmarking.
+During a collaboration event at the 2018 Big Ten and Friends Conference team members attended a technical presentation given by the University of Virginia on the effectiveness of the Helios Tube Cleaning System® in UVA’s operations.

 Specifically, UNL planned to measure: